How to cite this paper

 we initially assumed would be problematic seem to be fine, and a few types of changes

-that seem innocuous can create significant surprises at late stages of the document life
+that seem innocuous can create significant surprises at later stages of the document

 The principles articulated in this paper are based on the work done to develop the